The Juvenile Diversion Counseling Program is an alternative to juvenile prosecution for select juvenile offenders between the ages of 10 and 17.

 As the director of the Juvenile Diversion Counseling Program, my hope is that our program will not only maintain its strong foundation of providing counseling and resources to juvenile offenders and families, but also that we will continue to find new ways to reach even more of our community’s adolescents and families.
 I believe this means focusing on prevention and education and on giving families the resources they need to help their children avoid involvement in the justice system, now and in the future.

-Our team of 10 state-licensed therapists has expertise in adolescent development, family systems, EMDR, Gestalt therapy, animal-assisted therapy and many other treatment approaches and specialties.
+Over the past ten years I have seen the program grow significantly through the addition of several components that enhance our overall effectiveness, including the wilderness, art therapy, community service and restorative justice components.
+Our team of 11 state-licensed therapists has expertise in adolescent development, family systems, EMDR, Gestalt therapy, animal-assisted therapy and many other treatment approaches and specialties.
 We regularly train counseling interns, and two support staff members complete our fun, energetic, innovative and dynamic team.

 Different Programs for Different Cases